pjsier/psm-dashboard/README.md

 Much of this depends on the [PSM requirements](https://github.com/SolutionGuidance/psm/tree/master/requirements]), so take a look there if you're missing context for things here.

+* `get-reqs`
+   Script to orchestrate fetching and parsing requirements.
+   Really just a demo right now; more coming soon.

+* `psm-reqs.el`, `psm_reqs.py`, `reqs2any`, `show-reqs`
+   All imported from psm/requirements/ (as of commit a0e43014e, though really commit 5259343ebedf is the most recent relevant one).

 * `get-inputs`
   Script that gathers data from various PSM project sources (high-level features list, requirements list, issue tracker) and